27 Foods That Kill Your Sex Drive

 Conventionally grown produce with edible skins, particularly berries, have among the highest levels of estrogen-mimicking pesticides.
 Other culprits: peaches, apples, cherries and kale.
 When choosing produce, look for organic whenever you're buying food with edible skins.

-The water isn’t the culprit here; it’s the plastic bottle.
+The water isn't the culprit here; it's the plastic bottle.
 Bisphenol A, commonly referred to as BPA, is a chemical component found in most plastic food containers and cans and is associated with negative impacts on fertility in both men and women.
 A Slovenian study in the journal Fertility & Sterility found a statistically significant association between urinary BPA concentration in men and lower total sperm count, concentration and vitality.
-Women with the highest BPA levels in the body produced 27 percent less viable eggs when tested during a study out of Harvard School of Public Health.
+Women with the highest BPA levels in the body saw a reduction in the number of eggs that matured, according to a study out of Harvard School of Public Health.

 Poor quality meat could lead to a low wattage sex drive, say experts.
 That's because most deli meat, hot dogs, and hamburgers contain added hormones, preservatives, and antibiotics that can bring about cause a hormonal imbalance in your body.
 Choose leaner and un-processed cuts like chicken or turkey to keep your sex drive revved.